In the wake of the opioid epidemic, methamphetamine (meth) is experiencing an astounding comeback.

 Aggression and violence are particularly concerning side effects of meth use.
 If these characteristics of meth psychosis are noticed, it may be better to avoid confrontation with the individual at this time.

 The duration of meth psychosis varies widely between users.
 Originally it was thought that meth-induced psychosis would alleviate in about a week to a month.
 However, ongoing or permanent psychosis is so prevalent among meth users that practitioners believe that meth causes a detachment from reality due to irreparable brain damage.

 Regardless of the duration, the first step for anyone experiencing meth psychosis symptoms is to be evaluated by a professional.

 Treatment for Meth-Induced Psychosis

 Recovery from meth psychosis is possible and starts with quitting meth.
 It is highly recommended to enroll in a meth detox program at an addiction treatment facility where you can detox from meth safely before beginning therapy to address meth addiction.
-During detox, medications can be provided to assist with discomfort and lessen any psychotic symptoms.

 Other typical meth withdrawal symptoms include: